viktorcitaku/hangman/README.md

 # Hangman
-A command line game
+A command line game and the very first program written by me!

-Compile all java files
+`I have made some changes to be able to run this with Maven or Gradle`

+*How to run with Maven:* `mvn clean install exec:java`

+*How to run with Gradle* `gradle clean run`

+Old style compilation of java files:
 >javac *.java

-and run Test class
+and run Main class
->java Test
+>java Main